SageLabTW/auto-grading/README.md

 ## How to Use
 If you have installed jupyter notebook, run the file `main.ipynb` on your machine and make sure you have installed the necessary library.

+## TODO list
+- improve OCR
+- test robustness of find_box and find_qr_box
+- don't delete -1 when grading
+- delete unauthorized data
+- export data at the end of the semester